firdausly/DiscountCalculatorSpring/README.md

 - Browse to the folder - 'Spring Framework', and select all the JAR files in that folder.
 - Click on 'Open'.
 All the JAR files will now get added to the user library.

 3. Now, you would need Apache Commons Logging library.
-Download the latest version from Apache website - 'http://commons.apache.org/proper/commons-logging/download_logging.cgi'.
+Download the latest version from Apache website -[Link To common Logging](https://downloads.apache.org//commons/logging/binaries/commons-logging-1.2-bin.zip).
 After you download the JARs, extract it to a local folder, let the folder name be - 'Commons Logging'.